Learn how to do a simple and inexpensive DIY german schmear technique to update brick.

 This tutorial assumes that you are starting with a slate similar to ours, which is clean bricks that have WHITE grout.
 If not white grout, then it needs to be a color you are HAPPY with.

-I’ve linked a couple tutorials/articles/videos on both cleaning bricks, as well as executing a German smear in different ways and on different brick surfaces that I’d recommend checking out before diving in:
+I’ve included and/or linked a couple tutorials/articles/videos on both cleaning bricks, as well as executing a German schmear in different ways and on different brick surfaces that I’d recommend checking out before diving in:

-Jenna Sue (love her) YouTube tutorial – * note: her process took much longer than mine because she waited until the mortar had dried before removing as much as she wanted to.
+- Jenna Sue (love her) YouTube tutorial – * note: her process took much longer than mine because she waited until the mortar had dried before removing as much as she wanted to.
 If you remove the mortar with a wet sponge before it dries, it is very, very quick and easy.
-Plus, NO SANDING at the end which avoids a time consuming, and very messy process.
+Plus, NO SANDING at the end which avoids a time-consuming, and very messy process.
+Here is her tutorial⤵

 3. Prep your workspace.